Fusion-Lightguns/Fusion-Phaser/Setup-Phaser.md

     - During vertical calibration, tap Up or Down to manually fine tune the vertical offset

-    -During horizontal calibration, tap Left or Right to manually fine tune the horizontal offset
+    - During horizontal calibration, tap Left or Right to manually fine tune the horizontal offset

 # Saving Settings